Independent African news, markets, culture and politics.

 Today, October 20, 2025, marks the deadline for non‑provisional taxpayers in South Africa to submit their annual income‑tax returns to the South African Revenue Service (SARS).
 SARS Commissioner Edward Kieswetter recently reminded taxpayers of this deadline, emphasizing the importance of meeting their tax obligations.

-As of last week, 7,900,531 non-provisional taxpayers had already filed their tax returns, leaving over 854,408 outstanding.
-The revenue service has made significant efforts to simplify the filing process, introducing enhanced digital platforms, Auto Assessment, and accessible helplines to empower taxpayers.
-These measures aim to make it easier for individuals to comply with their tax obligations efficiently.
+As of last week, 7,900,531 non‑provisional taxpayers had already filed their returns, leaving more than 854,408 still outstanding.
+To simplify the filing process, SARS has introduced enhanced digital platforms, Auto Assessment, and accessible helplines, empowering individuals to comply efficiently.

-Failure to submit a return by the deadline is considered a serious offense, and non-compliance can result in administrative penalties and interest charges.
-SARS has urged taxpayers not to neglect their tax obligations, as this can have significant consequences.
-The revenue service is committed to identifying and addressing non-compliance, as part of its strategic focus on encouraging voluntary compliance and enforcing the law.
+Failure to submit a return by the deadline is a serious offense that can result in administrative penalties and interest charges.
+SARS has urged taxpayers not to neglect their obligations, warning of the significant consequences of non‑compliance.
+The revenue service remains committed to identifying and addressing non‑compliance as part of its strategic focus on encouraging voluntary compliance and enforcing the law.

 Scroll to Top